-Daily Sabah Centre for Policy Studies is an Istanbul- and Ankara-based, non-profit institute that focuses on Turkey's vibrant sociopolitical landscape and its reflections and wider implications both at the regional and global levels.
+Daily Sabah Centre for Policy Studies is an Istanbul-Ankara-based, non-profit institute which focuses on Turkey's vibrant sociopolitical landscape and its reflections and wider implications both at the regional and global levels.

-DS Centre was founded in February 2015 as the think-tank extension of the English-language newspaper, Daily Sabah, published in Turkey.
+DS Centre was founded in February 2015 as the think-tank extension of the Englishlanguage newspaper Daily Sabah, published in Turkey.

-DS Centre's aim is to provide a cohesive and extensive understanding of national and international affairs via reports, publications, frequent conferences, round table meetings and workshops.
+DS Centre's aim is to provide cohesive and extensive understanding on national and international affairs via reports, publications, frequent conferences, round table meetings and workshops.